nintenfando/AliSyed-LianzhiLin-WebScraper/README.md

 [Instructions for how to use GitHub text formatting] (https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

 _To mark a box as complete enter an X in between the brackets.
 See the first check for an example_
-- [ ] Created github repository
+- [ x] Created github repository
-- [ ] edited MarkDown file for my group with project name and group members.
+- [ x] edited MarkDown file for my group with project name and group members.
 - [ ] Research and define webscraping and web cracking in md file
 - [ ] Decide Project using research and personal preference.
 Fill in Description on md file when ready.
 - [ ] Code and Create Project